auth0/docs/articles/protocols/index.md

     https://${account.namespace}/authorize/?client_id=${account.clientId}&response_type=code&redirect_uri=${account.callback}&state=OPAQUE_VALUE&connection=YOUR_CONNECTION

  `connection` is the only parameter that is Auth0 specific.
 The rest you will find in the spec.
 Its purpose is to instruct Auth0 where to send the user to authenticate.
-If you omit it, you will get an error.
+If you omit it, the user will be redirected to a hosted login page.

 > A note on `state`.
 This is an optional parameter, but we __strongly__ recommend you use it as it mitigates [CSRF attacks](http://en.wikipedia.org/wiki/Cross-site_request_forgery).